This is a listing of miscellaneous albums and artists under the letter "V"

 The old-timers of the Portela samba school, circa 1989, band together for a tribute to songwriter Paulo Benjamin De Oliveira, who was one of the key samba cancao composers of the 1920s and '30s.
 This set is pleasant enough, though perhaps a bit perfunctory -- cavaquinho, percussion, a buoyant vocal chorus, all the hallmarks of the acoustic samba style, though performed with a little less magic and mystery than, say, the Tudo Azul album, listed below.
 It's still pretty swell, though: Monarco, Argemiro and Henrique Cazes are among the musicians featured here.

-Velha Guarda Da Portela "Tudo Azul" (Phonomotor, 2000)
+Velha Guarda Da Portela "Tudo Azul" (Phonomotor Records, 2000)

 An absolutely gorgeous acoustic samba album.
-Relaxed, lyrical, affectionate takes on old samba cancao themes, featuring various members of the Portela samba school, including several influental old-timers.
+Relaxed, lyrical, affectionate takes on old samba cancao themes, featuring various members of the Portela samba school, including several influential old-timers.
 This disc was bankrolled by Marisa Monte, whose dad was an escola member in the '60s and who is now one of the escola's younger members...
 A beautiful album, frequently and deservedly compared to the Cuban Buena Vista Social Club...
-HIGHLY recommended!
+Highly recommended!

-Os Velhinhos Transviados "Na Brasa Viva" (RCA Victor, 1966)
+Os Velhinhos Transviados "Na Brasa Viva" (RCA Victor, 1966) (LP)

 Instrumental pop from a studio band that was apparently led by legendary session guitarist Ze Menezes...
 Most of these tracks are lively but undistinctive covers of non-Brazilian rock and pop hits, stuff like "What's New Pussycat" and "A Taste Of Honey," as well as contemporary hits by the Beatles and the Stones.
 There are a few Brazilian-minted songs as well, but rather than the band giving the Northern rock songs a Brazilian twist, they instead compacted the Brazilian songs into a kitschy American-style template.
 Apparently the band's name translates to something roughly like "the old weirdos," though, sadly, they aren't really all that weird on this particular album.